Skip to content

 If you’re using custom service shipping methods with predetermined shipping costs, product weights and dimensions are only necessary in certain situations:

-- Your Scenarios use weight-based or dimensional volume-based conditions
+• Your Scenarios use weight-based or dimensional volume-based conditions.

-- Your shipping methods use weight-based or dimensional volume-based rate types
+• Your shipping methods use weight-based or dimensional volume-based rate types.

-If you’re using parcel service, freight service, or integration service shipping methods that calculate real-time carrier rates, product weight is required for accurate rate calculations.
+If you’re using parcel service, freight service, or integrated service shipping methods that calculate real-time carrier rates, product weight is required for accurate rate calculations.
 Product dimensions are also required if you’re using the volume-based or SmartBoxing packing algorithms, or if you want to limit how products are packed based on size when using other algorithms like weight-based or quantity-based packing.

 Product Dimensions